Olympus 12-50mm f/3.5-6.3 EZ M.Zuiko Digital ED

-Distortion to a minimum, presumably with some help from the camera's processor.
+Distortion is kept to a minimum, presumably with some help from an embedded lens profile.
 At the 12mm mark the lens provides some light barrel distortion, that disappears when the lens is zoomed in to the 25mm mark.

 The Olympus 12-50mm ƒ/3.5-6.3 M.Zuiko is very fast to autofocus, taking less than a second to go through its entire focusing range.
 The lens adopts the new MSC (Movie & Still Compatible) design, making it ideal for use in both still and video applications.
 The front element does not rotate when focusing, making life that much easier for polarizer users.

 The lens offers a special macro focusing mode, which is accessible by pushing on the Macro button on the lens while pushing the zoom ring all the way forward.
 When in Macro mode the zoom is disabled and fixed to 43mm.
 The focus ring operates smoothly and is fly-by-wire; in this mode, the lens offers 0.36x magnification and a minimum close-focusing distance of 20cm, or 8 inches.